wordofwarning/wordofwarning.org/current/2025-turn/programme/index.md

 **NéaSynergy** · *Io sono quien Soy*

 <hr>
-**Rachel Yan Ting Li** · *灰 Ash*
+**Rachel Yan Ting Li 灰.Ash** · *Drawing Lines, Creating Sides…

 <hr>
 **UMAMI&#8209;i!&#8209;MOVEMENT** · *Lean In*

-Choreographed & performed by Lily Antonia · With special thanks to Company Chameleon.
+Choreographed & performed by Lily Antonia · Supported by Company Chameleon.

 Lily Antonia is a dance artist, teacher, and choreographer based in Manchester.
 Since graduating Trinity Laban they have been creating as a freelancer in the UK and internationally — sharing movement and telling stories through performance and workshops.
 They are especially interested in creating work that explores human relationships, making art accessible and relatable — using dance to connect to our inner and outer worlds and those we share it with.